G3orge26/llvm-memlog-pass/llvm/lib/MemLog/README.md

 Without further a due lets proceed to actually code our Pass.

-For this part, if you want an extremely in-depth explaination of how things work you are going to have to browse the [doxygen](https://llvm.org/doxygen/) pages containing the documentation of LLVM (similar to javadocs provided for Java), and you will also have to refer to [LLVM Programmer's Manual](http://llvm.org/docs/ProgrammersManual.html)
+For this part, if you want an extremely in-depth explanation of how things work you are going to have to browse the [doxygen](https://llvm.org/doxygen/) pages containing the documentation of LLVM (similar to javadocs provided for Java), and you will also have to refer to [LLVM Programmer's Manual](http://llvm.org/docs/ProgrammersManual.html)

 Assuming we pick up where we left off earlier on our LogMem.cpp file lets go ahead and create a method where we are going to set up our global variables.
 Our _prepareGlobals_ method will require 2 parameters an LLVMContext variable and a Module variable, so that we can access their methods.
 You should also add some variables in our Pass class as we will want to keep some references to things that will happen inside our function.
 For that reason add the following variables:
 ```cpp